 Marine Park, Ferry Terminal or S. Franklin Dock are the three cruise terminals of Juneau.
 Ships may anchor and tender passengers to town when more than three ships are docked.
 All within easy walking distance to town.
+There is also a shuttle bus that provides a ramp available for fully confined guests or cruise passengers with mobility difficulties.

 The AJ dock is further away.
 For $3 per person, you can get a day pass for the AJ dock shuttle which runs every 15 minutes.
 The shuttle takes you to the Mount Robert Tram station.
 There are lots of booths there that sell tours along the street.